FarronF/limerick-council-meetings/meetings/2017/09/25-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 24th July 2017.md

 been given by the Council to RPS and whether RPS recommendations had to be accepted in

 totality or whether Council Engineers could have counter proposals.
-He noted that in--- 18
+He noted that in
+---
+18

 Newcastle West, speed limits were being moved in towards the town, in some instances